rajesh1084/sample-fastmcp-server-s3/README.md

 # S3 FastMCP Server
-A Machine Communication Protocol (MCP) server for interacting with S3-compatible storage services like AWS S3 and MinIO.
+A Model Context Protocol (MCP) server for interacting with S3-compatible storage services like AWS S3/MinIO.

 ## Overview
 This project implements a FastMCP server that exposes S3 storage operations through a simple API.
 It allows clients to perform common S3 operations such as listing buckets, creating/deleting buckets, uploading/downloading objects, and more.